Loading…

 What you can count on

-• Built on the HHS Medical Education Nutrition Competency Framework (January 2026 — 71 competencies, 10 domains).
+• Medical and residency programs map to the HHS Medical Education Nutrition Competency Framework (January 2026 — 71 competencies, 10 domains).
+Nursing maps to an AACN-aligned v1 set for faculty validation.

-• Self-attestation outputs — your institution remains the Institutional System of Record.
-We never claim authority we don't have.
+• Outputs are self-attestation — your institution remains the record of decision.
+We don't claim authority we don't have.

-• Reports reviewed by the Learner+ team before publication.
-Never auto-generated, never inflated, never fabricated.
+• Reports are reviewed by the Learner+ team before publication.
+Never auto-generated, never inflated.

-• The HHS framework is a voluntary commitment as of March 2026.
-We track LCME (closing 2026) and ACGME (effective July 2027) for codification updates.
+• The HHS framework is a voluntary commitment as of March 2026 — not yet codified by LCME or ACGME.
+We track both for changes.

 Common questions